IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/VMwareTemplateOnboarding.md

 # VMware template onboarding to Production

 There are two ways to have your template onboarded to production
 1. By Providing the vm_template_id name from your [Template to collection](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/template-an-ibm-cloud-classic-vm-for-your-collection.md) environment.
+(Follow this step if you are making updates from a reservation)

-2. By Providing template name in folder Template-Shared (Applicable only to Auhtors that completed Skytap to VMware migrations and have access to template-shared in vcenter)
+2. By Providing template name in folder Template-Shared (Applicable ONLY to Authors that completed Skytap migrations and have access to template-shared folder in vcenter)

   All templates need to be onboarded correctly to ensure user environment provisioning do not fail.
 Follow steps listed below.